kubernauts/tk8/README.md

 ### Python and pip

-In the automated routines Python scripts are used, in addition with Pip dependencies are loaded for this.
+In the automated routines Python scripts are used in addition with Pip dependencies are loaded for this.
 [Python Installation](https://www.python.org/downloads/)
 [pip Installation](https://pip.pypa.io/en/stable/installing/)